Teaching Vanderbilt Undergraduates

 Residential Directors Since Vanderbilt is a residential campus, the residence hall staff have close contact with almost all Vanderbilt students and serve as an excellent first contact for students well-being.
 Each residential area’s Associate Directors and Area Coordinators may be contacted with concerns about students’ academic or social and psychological well-being.

-Other Resources Please refer to the Center’s Getting Started Teaching at Vanderbilt for additional centers offering academic, emotional and psychological support for undergraduates, including the Psychological and Counseling Center, the Margaret Cuninggim Women’s Center, The Office of Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Life and the Equal Opportunity, Affirmative Action, and Disability Services.
+Other Resources Please refer to the Center’s Getting Started Teaching at Vanderbilt for additional centers offering academic, emotional and psychological support for undergraduates, including the University Counseling Center (UCC), the Margaret Cuninggim Women’s Center, The Office of Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Life and the Equal Opportunity, Affirmative Action, and Disability Services.

 The Center for Teaching’s Library has a large collection of articles, books and videos related to all aspects of teaching undergraduates (including syllabus design, assignments and exams, etc.).
 Below are a few of these resources that may be particularly useful in understanding Vanderbilt undergraduates.
 All are available for check-out.
 See each books ACORN record, listed below, for call numbers and availability.